 You can optionally set crawl jobs to repeat automatically.

 During crawls, only new items are extracted.
-Items are updated when displayed by a visitor in the AMP site, and will be deleted if the source page doesn't exist anymore.
+Items are updated when viewed by a visitor in the AMP site, and will be deleted if the source page doesn't exist anymore.

 Name of your datasource.
 Cannot contain spaces, special caracters or numbers.
 The datasource name cannot be modified afterwards.